Does My Pool Need Phosphate Remover? Complete Guide 2026

 - Choose the right product - Lanthanum-based phosphate removers like Natural Chemistry PHOSfree or Orenda PR-10000 are most effective.
 Avoid products claiming to be "weekly maintenance" - these are typically overpriced.

-- Calculate proper dosage - Most removers treat 1000ppb of phosphates with 1 liter per 10,000 gallons.
+- Calculate proper dosage - Dosage varies significantly by product concentration - always follow specific manufacturer instructions.
 Test phosphates first to determine exact dosage needed rather than guessing.

 - Pre-treatment preparation - Ensure pH is between 7.2-7.6 and free chlorine is at normal levels (not shock level).
-Clean your filter within 24 hours before treatment.
+Clean your filter immediately before treatment.

 - Add remover with pump running - Pour the product around the pool perimeter with circulation running.
-Don't add other chemicals for at least 8 hours.
+Don't add other chemicals - wait time varies by product, so follow manufacturer specifications (typically 8-48 hours).

 - Expect cloudy water temporarily - The lanthanum forms a precipitate with phosphates, creating temporary cloudiness.
 This is normal and indicates the product is working.